It’s always easier to tell other people’s stories, isn’t it?

 “I’m not going to take pictures of my sister as she is dying,” I told him.

 As a documentary photographer, I’m used to capturing the day-to-day joys and challenges of my own family life, as well as for my clients.
 But this was different.
 I didn’t know what condition to expect to find my sister in.
 After all, we had just visited her in her home three weeks prior, where she spoke with hope and confidence about a new cancer treatment that she was waiting to begin, and even then, I couldn’t bring myself to take out my big camera to photograph her.

-Be sure to Pin this image to come back to this emotionally charged and bravely documented story.
+Pin this to come back to this bravely documented story:

 It felt too much like silently saying, “I’m taking pictures of you now just in case you don’t make it.”
 And now, here she was in her final moments of life… surely this was not the time to bring along my camera.